Last Updated on

 If you want something a little more specific, however, then you could consider making your own.

 For instance, you might want to mix creatine in there with a certain type of protein isolate, or perhaps you want a vegan mass gainer infused with rice protein and creatine due to some diet restrictions.
+You may want to stack rice protein with other plant protein sources to ensure that you're getting all the essential amino acids the body needs.

 Below, we give you an idea for a protein shake which works as a great DIY vegan mass gainer if you don’t fancy anything on our list above!